Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 The cryptographic hash of the Cell encoding is used an an identifier to refer to a Cell, and in particular as a key for storage system.

-This has the important property that it makes values in the storage system *immutable* - the data value cannot change for a given key.
-In turn this provides significant advantages for the implementation:
+This has the important property that it requires all values in the storage system *immutable* - the data value cannot change for a given key, or else the ID will no longer be valid.
+This restriction may seem limiting at first, but in fact provides significant advantages for the Convex storage implementation:

 * No need to re-size values once written: the database can be accumulated in an "append-only" manner.
+The prevents storage fragmentation.
 * No need for cache invalidation or synchronisation of replicas: values cannot change
 * Rapid verification: if a hash exists in the store, and the data has already been validated, it must still be valid.